fleetdm/fleet/docs/Using-Fleet/Automations.md

 ## Policy automations

-Policy automations are triggered if a policy has recently failed on at least one host.
+Policy automations are triggered if a policy is newly failing on at least one host.
 Policy automations are triggered separately for each failing policy.

 > Note that a policy is "newly failing" if a host updated its response from "no response" to "failing" or from "passing" to "failing."